 Every muscle in the body has an OPPOSING MUSCLE.
 When muscles contract, opposing muscles must release.
 Muscle pain or soreness often occurs when contracting muscles have to work harder than they should because OPPOSING muscles are too tight.
 Your pain is often the SYMPTOM, but the tighter OPPOSING muscles where you may not feel sore or tight are often the CAUSE or a contributing factor.
-The same applies to opposite SIDES of the body - left v right, front v back, up v down, and in v out.
+The same applies to opposite SIDES of the body - front v back, left v right, in v out and up v down.
 Eg: pain on the LEFT side of the body is often due to tighter muscles on the RIGHT.

 The ORIGIN of many common muscle and joint aches and pains can usually be traced back to your feet, hips and/or jaw joint being out of alignment.
 Any misalignment of one or more of those areas causes a range of compensating factors throughout the body.

 The brain controls all functions of the body via the nerves.
 Virtually any nerve can be impinged by the jaw joint, often pulled out of alignment due to imbalances in muscles throughout the body.
 And some ailments you think are "medical" in fact may just be due to nerve impingement at the jaw.